 In 2009 and 2010, Max spent 16 months earning his high school diploma, getting his driver's license, adapting to a foreign country—and learning baseball from the Twins.

-The Baseball America Prospect Handbook rated Kepler as the 10th-best prospect in the Twins' organization in the spring of 2010.
+In 2010, Baseball America rated Kepler as the 10th-best prospect in the Twins' organization.
 And he was at #11 in the winter before 2011 spring training.
 They had Max at #20 in the offseason before 2012 spring camps opened.
 And he moved back up, coming in at #8 in the winter before 2013 spring training.

-Kepler played for Germany in the World Baseball Classic Qualifier in September, 2012 in Germany.
+In 2012, Kepler played for Germany in the World Baseball Classic Qualifier in Germany.

 In 2012, Max led the Appalachian League in slugging (.539) and total bases (125) while ranking second in extra-base hits (31) and RBIs (49).